vebgen/g11n/apps/g11n-cli/README.md

 - ...use translation files with other libraries?
 The generated JSON files are simple `"explicit.id.delimited.by.dots": "translation"` pairs.
 You can use them with any library that supports this format.
-The command line allows you tu customize the patterns that are used to extract strings from source code.
+The command line allows you to customize the patterns that are used to extract strings from source code.
 - ...use translation files from other sources?
 You will have to create a `extracted-messages.json` yourself and point `g11n-cli` to it using the